-The Cornell Small Farms Program is pleased to announce job openings for full-time student positions this summer, with additional opportunities into the 2020-2021 school year.
-They are open to undergraduate, continuing students (enrolled fall 2020) and are based on Cornell University’s Ithaca campus.
+The Cornell Small Farms Program offers full-time student positions in the summer, with additional opportunities into the academic school year.
+They are based on Cornell University's Ithaca campus.

 About the Cornell Small Farms Program: We envision a future where diverse and vibrant urban and rural farms build human capacity, revitalize communities, supply regional food systems, and foster ecological resilience in a changing world.
 We do this by supporting and developing small farms-focused research and extension programs and fostering state-wide collaborations in support of farmers.
 Learn more at: www.smallfarms.cornell.edu.